kworkr/s3pg/README.md

 [QSE](https://github.com/dkw-aau/qse) GitHub repository contains the codebase and instructions to extract SHACL shapes from a given dataset.

-You can download the SHACL shapes for all of the above datasets using this link: [S3PG-SHACL-SHAPES](https://bitbucket.org/kashifrabbani/s3pg-shacl)
+You can download the SHACL shapes for all of the above datasets, i.e., DBpedia (2020 & 2022) and Bio2RDF datasets using this link: [S3PG-SHACL-SHAPES](https://bitbucket.org/kworkr/s3pg_shacl/)

 ## 3. Transforming KGs to PGs using S3PG